mostlytyped/rethinkdb-addon-lead-page/_posts/2020-08-17-rethinkdb-chat-socketio.md

 };
 ```

-On Heroku, the RethinkDB Cloud addon will set the environment variables and when running
+On Heroku, the RethinkDB Cloud add-on will set the environment variables.
+For a locally running
-locally, the defaults should work for a locally running instance of RethinkDB.
+instance of RethinkDB, the defaults should work for a locally running instance.

 ### Route to access room

 As mentioned earlier, the frontend is static.
 We do however need a route to access
 a chat room.
-The route will return the message history of given room as well as a
+The route will return the message history of a given room, as well as a
-websocket handle to access it.
+WebSocket handle to access it.

 ```js
 // index.js